-- The Senior Leadership Team agree and set the College entry requirements. - Admissions will confirm prior to interview requirements for each department which may include assessments, auditions or portfolios. - The relevant Senior Leadership Team member who is responsible for ensuring consistency of entry requirements across departments and will respond to requests for changes to these through the appropriate channels. - Deadlines for making changes must be in line with Marketing and Communications' requirements to meet deadlines for prospectus production and student recruitment. - If entry requirements are changed during recruitment for the next academic year this must be communicated to the Admissions Manager in a timely manner to allow appropriate manner to allow appropriate correspondence to prospective learners to took place.
+- SLT agree and set the college entry requirements.
+Admissions will confirm interview requirements with each department which may include assessments, auditions or portfolios. - The relevant Vice Principal is responsible for ensuring consistency of entry requirements across departments and will respond to requests for changes to entry requirements. - Deadlines for making changes must be in line with Marketing requirements to meet deadlines for prospectus production and student recruitment.
+Entry requirements cannot be changed once recruitment for the next academic year has started.